How to Build a Food Delivery Website like Glovo or Domino’s AnyWare

 Thus, by checking their failures and successes, niches, and market shares, you can prevent mistakes and take advantage of them.

 Of course, market research isn’t only competitor analysis.
-You have found answers to such questions as:
+You have to find answers to such questions as:

 - Who these competitors are?

-- Is there a market for me to offer my services?
+- Is there a market for me to offer my services to?